saudaminideshmukh142005-cloud/personalized-diet-recommendation/README.md

 * **Mode Imputation:** Preserves records but may reduce variation and introduce majority-class bias.
 * **Unknown Category:** Preserves records while retaining information that the value was missing.

-**Key takeaway:** Missing-value handling was treated as a modeling decision because it can affect the **training data, feature distributions, model performance, and generalization**.
+Key takeaway: Missing-value handling was treated as a modeling decision because it can affect the training data, feature distributions, model performance, and generalization.
 ---

 ## 🔬 Research Focus — Data Leakage